An Open-Source Platform for High-Performance Non-Coherent On-Chip Communication: Related Work

-\Gls{noc} topologies, routing algorithms, flow control schemes, and router architectures have been subject to a vast amount of research (see \cite{pasricha2010,flich2010,kundu2014,jerger2017} for detailed reviews).
-Important conclusions from this research are that the optimal on-chip network topology highly depends on the target application and computer architecture, and that routing strategies and flow control schemes are intertwined with the communication protocol, which all connected components need to adhere to.
+\Gls{noc} topologies, routing algorithms, flow control schemes, and router architectures have been subject to a vast amount of research (see \cite{pasricha2010,flich2010,jerger2017,kundu2018nocs,dally2003nocs,benini2006nocs} for detailed reviews).
+Important conclusions from this research are that the optimal on-chip network topology highly depends on the target application and computer architecture, and that routing strategies and flow control schemes are intertwined with the communication protocol, which all connected modules need to adhere to.
 Thus, we do not try to innovate in this field.
 Rather, the modules in our platform allow to build an on-chip network with arbitrary topology that adheres to a state-of-the-art, industry-standard protocol, following the paradigm put forward by application-specific \gls{noc} research efforts (see \cite{cilardo2016} for an up-to-date survey).
-Additionally, our elementary components allow to design custom network modules, should our pre-configured modules not suffice.
+Additionally, our elementary modules allow to design custom network modules, including custom endpoints such as caches and memory controllers, without having to deal with all protocol intricacies.
+To the best of our knowledge, our work is the first on-chip communication platform that offers elementary modules smaller than crossbars or switches.

-Design space exploration and \gls{eda} for on-chip networks is a research field in its own right.
-For instance, xENoC~\cite{joven2008} is a tool to generate synthesizable \gls{rtl} code from an XML specification of a network.
-HeMPS~\cite{carara2009} is a tool to generate \gls{rtl} code of an \gls{mpsoc} including its network from a SystemC model.
-Open-Scale~\cite{busseuil2011} is similar to HeMPS but primarily targets real-time systems and uses the HERMES~\cite{moraes2004} framework to generate its \gls{noc}.
-Finally, optimization algorithms are being employed to design on-chip networks (e.g., \cite{joardar2019}).
-While our platform is designed with design space exploration in mind, we consider it an orthogonal problem to designing and characterizing on-chip network components: our components could be integrated into a design space exploration framework, which could then generate on-chip networks for heterogeneous \glspl{soc} that adhere to an industry-standard communication protocol.